Stanislav Lunev: Nuclear sabotage operations

-Lunev is mostly known for his description of nuclear sabotage operations that have allegedly been prepared by the KGB and GRU against the western countries.
+Lunev is mostly known for his description of nuclear sabotage operations that have allegedly been prepared by the KGB and GRU across the Western world.
 It was known from other sources that large arms caches were hidden by the KGB in many countries for these planned activities.
 They were booby-trapped with "Lightning" explosive devices.
-One such cache, which was identified by Vasili Mitrokhin, exploded when Swiss authorities tried to remove it from woods near Bern.
+One such cache, which was identified by Vasili Mitrokhin, exploded when Swiss authorities tried to remove it from a location in the woods near Bern.
 Several others caches were removed successfully.

 Lunev asserted that some of the hidden caches could contain portable tactical nuclear weapons known as RA-115 "suitcase bombs".
 Such bombs have been prepared to assassinate US leaders in the event of war, according to him.
 Lunev states that he had personally looked for hiding places for weapons caches in the Shenandoah Valley area and that "it is surprisingly easy to smuggle nuclear weapons into the US, either across the Mexican border or using a small transport missile that can slip undetected when launched from a Russian airplane.

-US Congressman Curt Weldon supported claims by Lunev but noted that Lunev had "exaggerated things" according to the FBI.
+U.S. Congressman Curt Weldon supported claims by Lunev but noted that Lunev had "exaggerated things" according to the FBI.
 Searches of the areas identified by Lunev, who admitted that he never planted any weapons in the US, have been conducted, "but law-enforcement officials have never found such weapons caches, with or without portable nuclear weapons."